anrobertson/Python_Project/README.md

 ### Creating the mock data
 To execute this project, I wanted to replicate the data I see as closely as possible.
 From the original data I had used the same headers but anything within those columns is completely fictional.
 I used the Faker Library in Python to generate a large amount of mock data (50,000 rows of data).
-If you would like to see the code scripted to create the mock data, [please click here!](https://github.com/anrobertson/Python_Project/blob/main/Creation%20of%20Mock%20Data.ipynb)
+If you would like to see the code scripted to create the mock data, [please click here to be directed to the "Creation of Mock Data.ipynb".](https://github.com/anrobertson/Python_Project/blob/main/Creation%20of%20Mock%20Data.ipynb)

 ### Utilizing the mock data for research
 My goal was to create something that would be easy for someone both inside and outside of the team to understand.
 I imported the dependencies needed to create the graphs then loaded the CSV file with the mock data to create the a bar graph with correlating line graphs.
+If you would like to view the code scripted for the analysis, [please click here to be directed to the "Transfer_Data.ipynb".](https://github.com/anrobertson/Python_Project/blob/main/Transfer_Data.ipynb)
 <br></br>
 <br>**The first step was to analyze the unassigned accounts.**</br>
 <br>![](graphs/unknowns.jpg)</br>